 Journal of Enzyme Inhibition and Medicinal Chemistry, August 2009, issue 4, pages 993-997

 Phytochemistry, September 2003, issue 2, pages 385-393.

-For more formulation tips and ideas, sign up to Wendy’s newsletter and tick the formulation box.
+For more news on exciting new botanicals that you can use in your own formulations, sign up to Wendy’s newsletter and tick the formulation box.